 Whether The Warriors’ comments contributed to this fan disinterest or it was just the lackluster matches and character direction of The Renegade at this time is open for debate.
 However, one thing was blatantly apparent to the WCW office: the bloom was off the rose for Richard Wilson.

-Having been undefeated since his debut, The Renegade followed his title loss up with losing to Paul Orndorff on WCW Saturday Night in less than two minutes.
-Dropping championships to other wrestlers is, of course, part of the business.
+Having been undefeated since his debut, The Renegade followed his title loss up by losing to Paul Orndorff on WCW Saturday Night in less than two minutes.
+Dropping championships to other wrestlers are, of course, part of the business.
 To then so quickly face defeat again in such a comprehensive manner shows that the Atlanta promotions booking team had no real plans for Wilson going forward.

 A Lackluster Return

 The Renegade would spend several months off television after this attack.
 On February 26, 1996’s Monday Nitro episode, there were a few surprises upon his return.
 The Renegade emerged without his Ultimate Warrior rip-off face paint.

 Wilson was also sporting trunks and armbands, as opposed to his previous singlet and tassels.
 However, the most significant happening to note was the absence of any reference to the incident with Hart and Sullivan.

 The returning babyface, coming back to the world in which he suffered a vast (if scripted) injustice, made no impression of wanting revenge.
 The outcome of The Renegade’s return match was also disappointing, considering the position on the card he had been in previously, as Wilson lost via submission to Lex Luger.
 Any hope Wilson may have had in re-building his character and minimal momentum he possessed disappeared instantly.